palmenhq/armade/README.md

 map(square, [1, 2, 3]) // NO!
 Will give a TS error if you're using typescript, or not do anything if you are using JS
 ```

 Why?
-To keep the API as simple as straightforward as possible, and to keep the library size down.
+To keep the API as straightforward as possible, and to keep the library size down.

 ## Installation